-K20Connect represents a network of independent consultants who are proven leaders in the education market.
-We collaborate on projects to provide our clients with the greatest benefit of knowledge, leadership, and experience.
+K20Connect is a certified women owned network of independent consultants who are proven leaders in the education market.
+Each consultant owns and operates an independent consulting business but we collaborate on projects through K20Connect that provide our clients the greatest benefit of our collective knowledge, leadership, and experience.

 I’m Dr. Kecia Ray

 Kecia is a strategic thinker and a proven leader in K12 transformation.
 She is recognized globally as a leader in technology, learning, and leading.

 Her career includes leadership in higher education, museum education, and K12 education.
 Her research in technology literacy redefined the way Technology Literacy courses are offered in universities and her work in Nashville was recognized by the U.S. Department of Education as a turnaround model.
 She is recognized as a top influencer in education and an award-winning leader of transformation in urban districts.
 Her expertise is in technology, transformation, strategic planning and budgeting, and executive coaching.

 Along with experience at both federal and state levels, she served as the Deputy Executive Director for the Center for Digital Education, worked for a government relations firm in Arlington, VA and heavily worked on federal and state education policy at iNACOL, where she wrote published reports to move the field forward with innovative learning models, best practices, and policy recommendations.

 Learn more about Susan on LinkedIn

 Susan comes from a strong policy background as a former staffer in the United States Senate and Legislative Aide in the Iowa House of Representatives.

 Julene Reed is an international consultant, presenter, researcher, instructional designer, author, and educator with over twenty–five years of experience in K-20 education.